Thandres/ObfE/README.md

 It will also ask for the location of your steam installation and what your mod should be called.

 ### 2. Put as many XML-files with any name you want into any directory with a Destination.txt
-All files with the same extension in a folder with a `Destination.txt` get combined into the file specified in `Destination.txt`.
+All XMLs in a folder with a `Destination.txt` get combined into the file specified in `Destination.txt`.
 So if `Spells.xml` is in your `Destination.txt` then all .xml files in this folder will be put into `Spells.xml`.
 If there are subfolders then any .xml files also get combined into `Spells.xml` if you dont include a new `Destination.xml` for them